-Do ATI TEAS Version 7 test scores correlate with early nursing school performance as measured by the Fundamentals test?
+Do ATI TEAS Version 7 test scores correlate with early nursing school performance as measured by the ATI CMS Fundamentals test?

 If the ATI TEAS Version 7 is intended to measure academic achievement that is critical to success in early nursing school, and if early nursing school success can be reliably measured by scores on the Fundamentals test, then there should be a relationship between ATI TEAS Version 7 test scores and Fundamentals scores.
+Previous studies have demonstrated the predictive validity of TEAS scores on early academic success in nursing programs (ATI, 2024).
 Evaluating the statistical relationship between these two test scores provides validity evidence for using ATI TEAS Version 7 test scores as part of schools' admissions criteria.
 Pearson correlation coefficients were calculated to evaluate this relationship.

-Correlation indices indicated that ATI TEAS Version 7 scores for RN students are significantly related to performance on the Fundamentals test, r = 0.373, p < .01.
-This relationship was statistically significant suggesting that a relationship exists in the population and can be interpreted as a medium to large effect size (Cohen, 1988).
-The squared correlation coefficient, r^2 , (also referred to as the coefficient of determination) indicates that 13.9% of the variance in RN Fundamentals test scores can be explained by variations in ATI TEAS Version 7 test scores.
+Correlation indices indicated that ATI TEAS Version 7 scores for ADN students are significantly related to performance on the Fundamentals test, r = 0.323, p < .01.
+This relationship was statistically significant, suggesting that a relationship exists in the population and can be interpreted as a medium to large effect size (Cohen, 1988).
+The squared correlation coefficient, $r^2$ , (also referred to as the coefficient of determination) indicates that 10.5% of the variance in RN Fundamentals test scores can be explained by variations in ATI TEAS Version 7 test scores.